GeeekyBoy/mango/README.md

 </div>

+> The project is still in its early stages.
+Please report any bugs or issues you find.

 ## What is Mango?

 Mango is a simple, easy to use and powerful framework that combines the best of React, Svelte and Solid in a single solution.
 And guess what?
 It's the only modern framework that works on IE5+.
 Want to be amazed more?
 It only adds 1.53kb to your code when gzipped.